Small Group Meeting – Envisioning the Future as a Driver of Individual and Collective Change for the Sustainable Development

 Day 2: Can envisioning be boosted / influenced / taught?

-• 15:30-17:00: Early Career Researcher meet-up: a dedicated time for doctoral and post-doctoral researchers to introduce themselves to the community, and for senior researchers to scout for young talents
+- 15:30-17:00: Early Career Researcher meet-up: a dedicated time for doctoral and post-doctoral researchers to introduce themselves to the community, and for senior researchers to discuss about career opportunities

 Day 3: Envisioning the future and engaging in behavioural and social change